CodeSmile-0000011110110111/data.io-home/index.md

 ---
 ```
 \> enter north into cs valley
-You head north, unexpectedly entering a dark alley.
-Suddenly, you find yourself immersed
+You head north, unexpectedly entering a dark alley due to human-machine
-in woefully escaped delimiters, culture-unique encodings and flawed-type converters.
+miscommunication.
+Suddenly, you find yourself immersed in woefully escaped
+delimiters, culture-unique encodings and flawed-type converters.

 A goggely voice gloomingly whispers: "seeeequl".
 You sweat and shiver as you ...